DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>Klara</p>
 </div>

-The top drawer of the desk now contains a number of receipts for candles, daggers, and incense, rather than the key to [[#Children’s Room]].
+The top drawer of the desk now contains a number of receipts for candles, daggers, and incense, rather than the key to [[#Children's Room]].

 ***The Bookshelves.*** A small rock collection sits upon one of the shelves, each of the stones labeled with its scientific name.<sup><a href="https://www.reddit.com/r/dndnext/comments/49bvms/notes_from_running_death_house/">4</a></sup> (This collection once belonged to Mr. Durst.)